ditazan/LocalBeats/PROPOSAL.md

 >> [illustration of zip code input field](./assets/images/wireframe-2.png)

-###
+### YouTube API

 ## MVP (Minimum Viable Product)
 The MVP for the proposed application is as follows:
 1. Present the user with a modal to select one or more music genre(s) and enter their zip code;
 2. User is presented with music videos that match the user-selected genre(s);
+3. Music videos play, pause, and stop using controls;
-3. User is presented with live music events within 100-miles of the user provided zip code and matching the user-selected genre(s);
+5. User is presented with live music events within 100-miles of the user provided zip code and matching the user-selected genre(s);
+6. Event details including venue location, date, artist, ticket availability;
-2. User's genre selection and zip code are saved in localStorage.
-It should be editable and persistant;
+6. User's genre selection and zip code are saved in localStorage
-3.
+7. Saved user genre and zip code information are retrieved on application open and music videos and events are retrieved.

 ## Stretch Goals